Your Complete HR Compliance Checklist

 Summary of Benefits and Coverage (SBC)

-When changes are made to benefits plans, you have a limited amount of time to notify the plan participants.
+When changes are made to benefit plans, you have a limited amount of time to make changes to SBCs and notify the plan participants.

-When you take time to make sure you are fully in compliance with all of the HR-related compliance regulations, you will keep your company in good working order.
-You will also help your company demonstrate that they value your employees.
+When you take time to make sure you are fully in compliance with the applicable HR-related compliance requirements, you can keep your company running smoothly.
+You will also help your company demonstrate that you value your employees.

 Employee files

-• Make sure to create them and store them in a safe location
+• Make sure to create them and store them in a secure location and make them only accessible to those with a need-to-know to perform their jobs.

-• Include employee’s application, disciplinary history, and performance reviews
+• Include employee’s application, documents reflecting disciplinary history, and performance reviews.

-• Double check that personal documents, drug test results, or polygraph tests don’t live in general employee files.
-You should store them in confidential files
+• Double check that sensitive personal documents, including drug test results, medical documents, or polygraph tests don’t live in general employee files.
+It’s a best practice to store them in secure confidential files.

 Compliance posters